 Attorneys from across the United States submitted applications to Judge Staton to help lead the litigation on behalf of consumers, and on June 8, 2016, the Court appointed Eric Gibbs as co-lead counsel.
 Eric and his co-lead will coordinate and oversee the litigation on behalf of the plaintiffs, supported by a small Plaintiffs’ Steering Committee made up of plaintiffs’ attorneys throughout the country.

-Court Denies Vizio’s Motion to Dismiss
+Court Denies Vizio’s Motion to Dismiss the Lawsuit

 On December 16, 2016, the California Federal Court held a hearing to consider Vizio’s request to dismiss the Plaintiffs’ class action complaint.
 Andre M. Mura argued the motion to dismiss on behalf of the plaintiffs in the case.